 Essentials for Getting Comfy on Long Bus Journeys or Flights

-Have a long flight or bus ride coming up?
-Arm yourself with the best travel accessories for long flights and journeys and stay comfortable throughout.
+Do you have a long flight or bus ride coming up?
+Then arm yourself with the best travel accessories for long flights and journeys and stay comfortable for the whole ride.

 Now you’ve chosen the right bus and the best seat, let’s look at what you need to take with you on you on your bus journey to stay comfortable.

 If you’re travelling in a hot country, chances are you’ll be wearing shorts or a t-shirt during the day, and people that aren’t experienced bus travellers often get on board a night bus dressed like this, and quickly regret it.